SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

-??? abstract "Malware Detected By Vade for M365 And Not Blocked"
+??? abstract "Malware Detected By Vade For M365 And Not Blocked"

     Vade Secure product Vade for M365 has detected a malware contained in the message and didn't delete it.